MiroPalmu/awk.hpp/README.md

 # awk.hpp
-~Zero-overhead minimal awk library, meant as proof of concept and not for actual use, i.e. it is not tested, and there are no plans to continue developing it.
+Awk implemented as C++ library, meant as proof of concept of EDSL (embedded domain spesific language) technique and not for actual use, i.e. it is not tested, and there are no plans to continue developing it.
-~Zero-overhead means that the awk program is parsed and compiled to implementation detail byte code during compile time.
+EDSL technique tested is that EDSL program is parsed and compiled to implementation detail byte code during compile time.
 This byte code is stored to executable which then is executed during runtime.
+This library calls this technique a EDSL compilation.

 # Example usage